lexmag/dotfiles/README.md

 railsrc files for details.

 I usualy use PRY instead IRB.
-If you run `pry` from the application’s directory you’ll have access to our application’s models just as we would in the standard Rails console.
+If you run `pry` from the application’s directory you’ll have access to your application’s models just as we would in the standard Rails console.
 Also you’ll have access to console helpers, for example `reload!`.
 See pryrc file for details.